Skip to main content

 Personal Application

-• The book is also a reminder and inspirational story to remember there are others who will follow our pathway and need help as we did.
+• The book is also a reminder and an inspirational story to remember that others will follow our pathway and need help as we did.
 Coming through to the other side can lead to forgetting how hard it was to start and traverse the difficult journey.

 • As much as we transform, we are not immune to falling back, facing new challenges, and simply meeting our own limits, depravity, and sinful desires.
 We must remain humble in understanding and owning our fallibility.